Links Page

 Doctored Reviews

 http://doctoredreviews.com/ Two law professors became outraged by the tactics being used by doctors and dentists to censor patients, often by getting them to sign a form that assigns to the doctors the copyright to anything the patient might write about them.
-The law professors founded this site to educate both patients and doctors about what they are doing.
+These law professors founded this site to educate both patients and doctors about what they are doing.

 Doctors and dentists get contracts for patients to sign at http://www.medicaljustice.com/, a site founded by doctors.